projectcipher/cipher/README.md

 Cipher is a code-oriented community in the  [Peel Region](https://www.peelregion.ca).
 We run Circles, a weekly meetup for selected high schoolers, workshops across Peel, and [Campfire](http://campfire.projectcipher.io).

-We plan to do some dope stuff in the future with our content, but right now we're mostly focussed on building out and testing a ton of stuff this first year.
+Right now, we're focussed on building out and testing a ton of stuff this first year.

 ## Guides

 We have a ton of step-by-step guides we are working on adding/creating to help you create some sweet things.

+Each of Cipher's guides will be follow a similar style.
+The main body is kept relevantly short for a focus on project-based learning.
+Detailed explanations, examples, and practice exercises can be found in [`DOCUMENTATION`](../guides/DOCUMENTATION.md), where a focus is put on the fundamental concepts.

 The plan is to create playlists with several guides to create a sort of curriculum.
-We want to take a modular approach to this.
-Our goals is to make this as well-documented as possible.
+We will be taking a modular approach to this.

 ## Want to Help?